aws/s2n-netbench/README.md

 There are many transport protocols and several implementations of each.
 This tool exists to provide users with the ability to perform a direct comparison and decide the best implementation for their workloads.

-Here are a few examples of questions that netbench aims to answer:
+Here are a few examples of questions that s2n-netbench aims to answer:

 * What is the cost of encrypting traffic?
     * How much more capacity will I need when deploying this?